 While you may be accustomed to browsing to a search engine’s page directly to search for something (such as google.com or bing.com) many modern Web browsers will also let you search for something by simply typing the search term into the address bar at the top of the field.

-How to Change the Default Search Engine in Firefox
+Old Method – How to Change the Default Firefox Search Option (Guide with Pictures)

 Step 1: Open the Firefox browser.

 Step 2: Click the Open menu button at the top-right of the window.